-A concise guide to some of the most common vision problems treated at Sight 2 See Optometry – Carrollton in Carrollton
+A concise guide to some of the most common vision problems treated at Sight 2 See Optometry – Suffolk in Suffolk

 There are many different types of vision problems that could be affecting your eyesight.
 But, for the purposes of this guide, we will be focusing on four of the most common causes of impaired vision.
-These, along with many other vision impairments, are treated with care and precision by the eye care providers at Sight 2 See Optometry – Carrollton in Carrollton.
+These, along with many other vision impairments, are treated with care and precision by the eye care providers at Sight 2 See Optometry – Suffolk in Suffolk.

 Astigmatism is an uneven or irregular curvature of the cornea or lens, which results in blurred or distorted vision.
 Other symptoms of astigmatism include the need to squint, eye strain from squinting, headaches and eye fatigue.